 Identifies the class used by the profile for reconciliation purposes.

-Perform the following tasks to synchronize passwords from OpenLDAP to Oracle Internet Directory:
+Perform the following tasks to synchronize passwords from OpenLDAP to the Oracle back-end directory:

 Add a mapping rule that enables password synchronization.
 For example: